m6s/battyboost-android/Documentation/DatabaseModel.md

             ...
 ```

-`posId` only needed for dumb charges
+`posId` only needed for dumb charging stations.

 ```
 invites/